eira-fransham/bevy-mod-richter/README.md

 An extended port of components from the [Richter](https://github.com/cormac-obrien/richter) Quake engine as a collection of extensible modules for the [Bevy](https://bevyengine.org/) ecosystem.
 Should be at feature parity with Richter but as refactoring work is ongoing some things may be broken temporarily.
-Started as a quick project to make Richter run on macOS, but ended up with over 8500 lines added and 7000 lines removed.
+Started as a quick project to make Richter run on macOS, but ended up with 10,000 lines added and 7500 lines removed.

 As a part of the port, I heavily refactored the code to work closer to how Bevy expects things to work.
 This means that I can get features for free that in my [previous Quake-related project](https://github.com/eira-fransham/goeld) I had to